Maryoomah/revisewise/README.md

 # AI-Assisted Revision Guidance

-WriteWise integrates the **Google Gemini API** to provide AI-assisted guidance after teacher feedback has been provided.
+ReviseWise integrates the **Google Gemini API** to provide AI-assisted guidance after teacher feedback has been provided.

 The AI is designed as a **revision coach**, not an essay writer.